Abinanthanan08/Django-WeatherApp/README.md

 python manage.py runserver
 ```
 ### 7.Access the app
--Open your browser and go to http://127.0.0.1:8000/
+Open your browser and go to http://127.0.0.1:8000/

--Input a city name, and it will display the current weather details.
+Input a city name, and it will display the current weather details.